N0ury/dmm_util/README.md

 # dmm_util
-dmm_util is a utility for downloading saved measurements from Fluke 289 and 287 Series multimeters.
+dmm_util is a utility for interacting with Fluke 289 and 287 Series multimeters.
+You can:
+- download saved measurements
+- download saved recordings
+- download saved min-max
+- download peaks
+- set date and time
+- set internal data such as company,contact,operator,or site

 This is a complete rewrite of [Fredrik Valeur dmm_util](https://github.com/fvaleur/dmm_util)
 Previous one was written in Ruby.
 This one is written in Python 3.